FChannel0/FChannel-Server/README.md

 ### Managing the server

   To access the managment page to create new boards or subscribe to other boards, when you start the server the console will output the `Mod key` and `Admin Login`
-  Use the `Mod key` by appending it to your servers url, `https://fchan.xyz/[Mod key]` once there you will be prompted for the `Admin Login` credentials.
+  Use the `Mod key` by appending it to your server's url, `https://fchan.xyz/[Mod key]` once there you will be prompted for the `Admin Login` credentials.
   You can manage each board by appending the `Mod key` to the desired board url: `https://fchan.xyz/[Mod Key]/g` The `Mod key` is not static and is reset on server restart.